Dan-k391/Pseudo2Wasm/test/README.md

 ### 1. Create a test file

-Create a file with the name of the test you want to write, for example `/test/code1.ts`.
+Create a file with in the directory `/test/samples/`.
+For example, `/test/samples/code1.ts`.
 You can name it whatever you want, but it's recommended to name it as a sequence of after the last test number.

 ### 2. Write the test